-The audited consolidated financial statements of the Company for the financial year ended December 31, 2008, and the accompanying auditors' report thereon will be presented at the Meeting.
+The audited consolidated financial statements of the Company for the financial year ended December 31, 2016, and the accompanying auditors' report thereon will be presented at the Meeting.

-Appointment of Auditors
+Re-Appointment of Auditors

-The shareholders of the Company will be asked to vote for the appointment of McCarney Greenwood LLP, Chartered Accountants, as auditors of the Company for the ensuing year.
-Unless such authority is withheld, the Management Designees, if named as proxy, intend to vote the Common Shares represented by any such proxy in favour of a resolution appointing McCarney Greenwood LLP, Chartered Accountants, as auditors for the Company for the ensuing year, to hold office until the close of the next annual meeting of shareholders or until such firm is removed from office or resigns as provided by law.
-The shareholders will also be asked to approve and adopt an ordinary resolution authorizing the board of directors of the Company to fix the compensation of the auditors for the ensuing year.
-McCarney Greenwood LLP, Chartered Accountants, have been the auditors of the Company since February 19th, 2009.
+The shareholders of the Company will be asked to vote for the re-appointment of Abraham Chan LLP, Chartered Accountants, as auditors of the Company for the ensuing year.
+Unless such authority is withheld, the Management Designees, if named as proxy, intend to vote the Common Shares represented by any such proxy in favour of a resolution appointing Abraham Chan LLP, Chartered Accountants, as auditors for the

+Company for the ensuing year, to hold office until the close of the next annual meeting of shareholders or until such firm is removed from office or resigns as provided by law.
+The shareholders will also be asked to approve and adopt an ordinary resolution authorizing the Board to fix the compensation of the auditors for the ensuing year.
+Abraham Chan LLP, Chartered Accountants, have been the auditors of the Company since November 13, 2014.